Predefined Flow Contexts

 • content – The body of the response.
 The structure and format depend on the desired response type.

 • $metadata.contentDataType – A required property that specifies the content type Conigma Connect should expect and serialize.
-This must match the type of data in content
+This must match the type of data in content.

 By default, Conigma Connect only adds minimal HTTP headers to a response (date, server, transfer-encoding).
 If the response should include a body, the Content-Type header must be explicitly set to match the data in content (for example application/json, text/plain, text/xml).